Alexander Butlerov Chemistry Institute: Department of Organic Chemistry

-In 2012 the joint Russian-French master's degree program in chemoinformatics and molecular simulation was opened at the Department.
-Its graduates can get two diplomas – the diplomas of Kazan Federal University and the University of Strasbourg.
-The Department of Organic Chemistry actively cooperates with A. E. Arbuzov Institute of Organic and Physical Chemistry, Russian Academy of Science, its students pursue research in laboratories of “Calixarene Chemistry”, “Phosphorus-Containing Analogues of Natural Compounds”, “Chemistry of Heterocyclic Compounds” and many others.

 Department of Physical Chemistry

 At the present time the Department promotes various scientific fields, running the whole gamut of base branches of classical physical chemistry: thermodynamics, kinetics, electrochemistry, catalysis, sorption processes.
 As the subjects of research, organic compounds unite all the aforesaid research areas.
 Over the last years staff members of the Department of Physical Chemistry made reports at conferences in many countries of the world: Canada, Poland, Republic of South Africa, Italy, Germany, Portugal, Czech Republic, USA, Ireland, Croatia, Spain, Sweden, Japan, Brazil.
 The head of the Department is Professor Boris N. Solomonov, Doctor of Science in Chemistry.

 The Department conducts research in the following fields: